JackDca/Mailpilewiki/Development-guide.md

 If you're developing Mailpile, you probably want a lot more debug output than otherwise.
 Simply:

-`set sys.debug = [terms]`
+`set sys.debug = ["log"]`

-where [terms] is a space-separated list of types of debug messages you want to get.
+where ["log"] is a list of types of debug messages you want to see printed out.
 Options include:

 * log
 * http